ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 EOF
 ```

-Now lets use the ctr tool we already know to list the containers created
+Now, let's use the ctr tool we already know to list the containers created
 ```bash
 ctr containers ls
 ```